-Vocational Education began at the Minot campus many years ago with livestock, a corn crop, and honeybees.
+Vocational Education began at the Minot campus of Dakota Boys and Girls Ranch many years ago with livestock, a corn crop, and honeybees.
 It has changed over the years to become Career and Technical Education, and now students learn and practice technicals skills like small engine repair, welding, carpentry, plumbing, facilities maintenance, and more.

 In his Career and Technical Education classes, Andrew Meier teaches safety first.
 "We start off each semester with two weeks of safety training.
 The kids get kind of frustrated because they want to start working with the tools, but safety comes first.
 We learn how to use each tool before we start working on projects—they don't use the tools until I feel they're confident in the shop environment."